p1rkr41n/DownUnderCTF2020/koala habitat/README.md

 ![morsecode](https://github.com/SamIsland/writeups/blob/master/koala%20habitat/morsecode.png)

-Now i was able to clearly see the encoded message, so i proceeded to decode it using [this translator](https://morsecode.world/international/translator.html).
+At this point i was able to clearly see the encoded message, so i proceeded to decode it using [this translator](https://morsecode.world/international/translator.html).

 The code:
 ```